What is a Section 32 Buy Out Plan Pension?

 At the time, additional NICS (from you and your employer) were also allocated for you to build up your 2nd tier state pension SERPS.
 In short, we all had two state pensions.

 To much fanfare in 2016, the government announced a new, higher NEW state pension for all.
-What was not headlined was that we all lost our credits towards the 2nd tier state pension.
+What was not headlined was that we all lost our credits towards the 2nd tier state pension although an adjustment/increase is still made today to the new State Pension called a 'Protected Amount' if you would have received a larger 'combined' state pension under the old Basic State Pension and SERPS/State Second Pension.

 Contracting Out of SERPS

-Many of you will have company pensions that contain figures for pre 1988 and post 1988 GMP (this is equivalent of the SERPS and tells you that your company pension scheme was contracted out).
+Many of you will also have company pensions that contain figures for pre 1988 GMP and post 1988 GMP (this is equivalent of SERPS/S2P and tells you that your company pension scheme was contracted out).

 Buy Out Plan